Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment

 Certain factors affect prognosis (chance of recovery) and treatment options.

-• whether there are certain inherited gene changes
+- whether your child has certain inherited gene changes

 Stages of Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor